jadai008/send-mail/README.md

 ## Running the application
 There are two ways of running the code
-1. Build the code using above step and use `java -Dmailgun.apiKey=<Your MailGun Api Key> -Dsendgrid.apiKey=<Your SendGrid Api Key> -Dmailgun.domain=<Your mailgun domain name> -jar target/sendmail-0.0.1-SNAPSHOT.jar` (just after the build command succeeds)
+1. Build the code using the step mentioned above and use `java -Dmailgun.apiKey=<Your MailGun Api Key> -Dsendgrid.apiKey=<Your SendGrid Api Key> -Dmailgun.domain=<Your mailgun domain name> -jar target/sendmail-0.0.1-SNAPSHOT.jar` (just after the build command succeeds)
 2. Simply run `./mvnw spring-boot:run -Dspring-boot.run.jvmArguments="-Dmailgun.apiKey=<Your MailGun Api Key> -Dsendgrid.apiKey=<Your SendGrid Api Key> -Dmailgun.domain=<Your mailgun domain name>"` (from &lt;cloned-project-location&gt;/sendmail directory.
 Use mvnw.cmd for Windows)

 Alternatively you can set the following environment variables